 How do I dissolve and delete a private limited company?

 A condition for executing the dissolution process described here is that there are assets to cover the company's obligations.
-If the company is insolvent at the time of dissolution, the Board of directors/liquidation board has to declare bankruptcy with the district court (Tingretten).
+If the company is insolvent at the time of dissolution, the Board of directors has to declare bankruptcy with the district court (Tingretten).

 A private limited company is dissolved and deleted in two stages.
-First, the company must decide that it should be dissolved.
-The next stage is for the company to approve the deletion.
+First, the general meeting must decide that it should be dissolved.
+The next stage is for the general meeting to approve the deletion.
 In both stages, a notification must be sent to the Register of Business Enterprises.
-The time between these two stages is normally called the 'dissolution period', during which the liquidation board, which is elected by the general meeting, must prepare for the dissolution of the company.
+The time between these two stages is normally called the 'dissolution period', during which the Board of directors, must prepare for the dissolution of the company.

 The dissolution period cannot be less than six weeks and should normally be no longer than 12 months.